photo by Roser Jorba

 Sofia Roubati is a composer for media and film and a saxophone player.
 She splits her time between Athens, London and New York.
 Fascinated with the relationship between music and the moving image, Sofia seeks to use her platform to explore issues related to immigration, gender equality, and climate change and shed some light on how these themes impact communities.

-She is also developing the sonic branding of various companies such as the Open Data Institute in London.
+She is also developing the sonic branding of various companies such as the Open Data Institute in London and Olivian Groves in Athens, Greece.

 Sofia is a member of The Alliance for Women Film Composers and a voting member of the World Soundtrack Awards.